felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

 The key-value entries in the content database are inherently immutable.

-The second dictionary, called the pointer database, stores references to these SHA1 keys.
-The value is the SHA1 sum, and the key is a generated 128-bit random number.
-The value is mutable.
+The second dictionary, called the pointer database, stores references to these SHA-256 keys.
+The value is the SHA-256 sum, and the key is a generated 256-bit random number.
+The values of pointer database entries are mutable.

 There is a third identifier namespace of a smiliar nature.
 It actually does not store any data, and the only meaningful method that operates on it is the